MySQL feature snapshot

 To set up MySQL in Stitch, you need:

-privilege is required to create a database user for Stitch. -
+• The CREATE USER or INSERT privilege (for the mysql database).
+The CREATE USER privilege is required to create a database user for Stitch.

-privilege is required to grant the necessary privileges to the Stitch database user. -
+• The GRANT OPTION privilege in MySQL.
+The GRANT OPTION privilege is required to grant the necessary privileges to the Stitch database user.

 Step 1: Verify your Stitch account's data pipeline region